Information About the Eye and Vision Correction – King LASIK

 Because of the way the optical system is designed, images are formed upside down on the retina.
 Once it receives an image, the retina transmits it to the brain via electrical impulses carried by the optic nerve.
 As the brain receives these signals, it translates them and causes the image to appear right side up.
 When all parts of the eye function properly, a person experiences 20/20 vision, or normal visual acuity.
 This is the ability to rightly discern a letter or object of a determined size from a distance of 20 feet.

 LASIK Vision Correction

 Unfortunately, not everyone is born with or maintains eyes that produce clear vision.
-LASIK surgery is a procedure designed to eliminate or reduce common visual errors such as myopia (nearsightedness), hyperopia (farsightedness), and astigmatism that are caused by irregularities in the shape of the cornea.
+LASIK surgery is a procedure designed to eliminate or reduce common visual errors such as myopia (nearsightedness), hyperopia (farsightedness), astigmatism and presbyopia that are caused by irregularities in the shape of the cornea.
 The procedure involves the use of a cool beam of ultraviolet light to reshape the cornea and allow it focus light more efficiently.

-Our eye care professionals offer both conventional LASIK and custom LASIK, a second-generation procedure that not only improves standard vision, but also reduces higher-order abnormalities such as glare and haloes.
+Our eye care professionals offer both conventional LASIK and Custom LASIK, a second-generation procedure that not only improves standard vision, but also reduces higher-order abnormalities such as glare and haloes.
 If you would like to learn more about LASIK, please contact us today, or visit us for a free evaluation.
 LASIK surgery has been instrumental in helping millions of people worldwide achieve clear, enhanced vision and our doctors would love to help you too experience the benefits of this exceptional procedure.